How to Fix Action Center Not Opening in Windows 11?

 Windows 11 Action Center

-1. First of all, right-click on the Windows icon on your taskbar, and then from the menu that appears, click Task Manager.
+1. Right-click the Windows icon on your taskbar, then select Task Manager from the menu.

 Opening up Task Manager

-2. Once the Task Manager window is open, look for the Windows Explorer process in the Processes tab.
+2. In Task Manager, find the Windows Explorer process under the Processes tab.

 Looking for Windows Explorer Process